SlugPath/SlugPath/README.md

 pnpx prisma generate
 ```

 Make sure to have the `POSTGRES_PRISMA_URL` env variable set, along with any other env variables if you choose to use Docker.
+Moreover, some additional env variables are required at build time but not necessarily needed for local development.
+You might want to set some mock values for these.

 ```
 docker-compose --env-file=<your-env-file.env> up -d (optional)